 - Affordable housing (limited availability)

-Mari, who is an AmeriCorps Construction Volunteer Facilitator at Twin Cities Habitat, says the best part of her experience has been “developing leadership skills and getting to know the volunteers, especially the regulars.”
+Jim, who is an AmeriCorps Construction Volunteer Facilitator at Twin Cities Habitat, says the best part of his experience has been “getting to work with a diverse group of volunteers and contributing to our community."

-These are the characteristics we’re looking for in AmeriCorps applicants:
+These are some of the other characteristics we’re looking for in AmeriCorps applicants:

 - dedication to the missions of AmeriCorps and Habitat for Humanity